V1054 Ophiuchi: V1054 Ophiuchi A-Bab (inner triple subsystem)

 keeping with a general tendency of close triple systems).

 V1054 Ophiuchi A-Bab pair is also visually resolved (for nearly 50 years it was the shortest-period resolved by visual means binary, since its binarity was discovered by G. P. Kuiper in 1934), whereas V1054 Ophiuchi Ba-Bb pair is still unresolved).

-Distant components

 Gliese 643

-The projected separation of Gliese 643 from V1054 Ophiuchi A-Bab is 72 arcsec, corresponding at 21.05 light-years to 465 a.u.
+The projected separation of Gliese 643 from V1054 Ophiuchi A-Bab is 72 arcsec, corresponding at 21.05 light-years to 465 AU.

 V1054 Ophiuchi C (vB 8)

 vB 8 is the smallest, faintest, and most separated component of the V1054 Ophiuchi system.
 The projected separation of the red dwarf from the primary triple system is about 220 arcsec, corresponding at 21.05 light-years to 1420 a.u.
 Since it is only three times larger than the projected separation between Gliese 643 and V1054 Ophiuchi A-Bab, and such a small ratio should render the triple system dynamically unstable, it was suggested that the real separation of V1054 Ophiuchi C from V1054 Ophiuchi A-Bab is much larger, at least by a factor of two, i. e. at least 2840 a.u.

 In 1984, the apparent detection of an infrared source near vB 8 suggested it had a low mass companion.
 The low mass of this candidate led to speculation that it may be a brown dwarf; the first such to be detected.
 This discovery was later found to be spurious, but it produced much interest in this class of astronomical object.